City in Michigan urged to use bottled water due to lead risk

 “Right now don’t use the water for cooking or drinking, even the filtered water, until we can guarantee the efficacy of those filters,” Hertel told The Associated Press.

 She didn’t know how long it would take.
-There was no immediate comment from the U.S. Environmental Protection Agency.
+Filters so far have been given to more than 2,600 homes, the department said.

+The U.S. Environmental Protection Agency said it’s evaluating how filters perform specifically on Benton Harbor’s water chemistry.

+“Certified filters that are properly installed and maintained are very effective in reducing lead concentrations in drinking water,” the EPA said, citing studies.

 A local activist, the Rev. Edward Pinkney, said he has boxes of filters at his church.
 He’s pleased with the state’s emphasis on bottled water but said residents need to hear a stronger message.